EARTH MONTH IN THE AMAZON

 What is BioRest?

-What began with six women and Lissy’s vision in 2006 has grown into a network of hundreds of artisans across the Amazon, with over eight artisan markets established across the National Reserve.
-Their work, chambira palm craftsmanship dyed with fruits, leaves, roots, and bark, was at risk of disappearing as modern goods entered the jungle.
+Their work, particularly chambira palm craftsmanship dyed with fruits, leaves, roots, and bark, carries knowledge that was at risk of disappearing as modern goods entered the jungle.
 Keeping that knowledge alive, dignified, and economically viable is environmental stewardship in its most human form.

-BioRest also includes the Chonta Project, which donates three palm trees for every one harvested for culinary use, partnering with local growers to ensure sustainable reforestation.
-The Bee Project introduces stingless beehive colonies to communities along the river, improving nutrition and crop pollination simultaneously.
-A farm-to-table garden invites local schoolchildren to grow their own food.
+BioRest also includes the Chonta Project, which donates three palm trees for every one harvested for culinary use, working with local growers to support sustainable reforestation.
+The Bee Project introduces stingless beehive colonies to communities along the river, improving both nutrition and crop pollination.
+A farm-to-table garden invites local schoolchildren to grow their own food and understand the connection between soil, nourishment, and place.

 What sets Delfín apart from other operators in the region?